Changing the Lives of Children through Permanency

 At The Children’s Aid Society of Hamilton we have the responsibility and privilege of finding loving and nurturing homes for children who, for a number of reasons, are not able to be raised by their birth parents or other kin.
 Through the legal process of adoption, we participate in the creation of new families by matching children who want and need the commitment and security of a family with caring adults who are dedicated to the life-long role of parenting, with all the joys and challenges that will bring.

-There are very young children (toddlers), elementary school aged children (ages 5-12), and older youth (ages 12 and up) in need of a home where they can be supported as they grow up through their childhood and beyond into their adult years.
+Most of our children are elementary school aged children (ages 5-12), and older youth (ages 12 and up) in need of a home where they can be supported as they grow up through their childhood and beyond into their adult years.
 Our children come from a diverse range of cultures, religions, and ethnic backgrounds.
 Every effort is made to place children in an adoptive home with a culturally-matched family wherein they can experience the traditions and cultural practices of their heritage.

 Many of our children require ongoing supports (educational, therapeutic, medical) in order to maximize their potential due to the impact of early life trauma and difficulties.
 All of our children require a home that will provide an accepting, healing environment where the child can learn to trust that their needs will be met and where their needs are a priority.